 If your faucet is leaking around the handles, you may be able to perform a simple repair yourself by replacing the O-rings under the faucet handle.
 As always, if you feel you need to hire an expert, we have access to an abundance of repair parts and have the knowledge and skill to handle any of your faucet repair needs.

 Low pressure: If you are experiencing low water pressure in any of your faucets you may have sediment clogging a cartridge or your aerator.
 The aerator (the screen at the tip of your faucet) can simply be unscrewed by hand and cleaned of debris.
 Occasionally cartridges can be cleaned from debris but most often, it is best to replace a cartridge that is clogged with debris.
-Lastly, you may have a leak in a water pipe supplying your faucet or potentially a water pipe that is filled with sediment and needs replaced.
+Lastly, you may have a leak in a water pipe supplying your faucet or potentially a water pipe that is filled with sediment and needs to be replaced.

 Whatever your faucet repair needs are, we are committed to providing quality repairs at a fair cost to you.
-If your faucet cannot be repaired, we are happy to perform a quality faucet installation using quality materials and top notch installation techniques.
+If your faucet cannot be repaired, we are happy to perform a quality faucet installation using quality materials and top-notch installation techniques.